cmrevoredo/piracema.raw/README.md

 Conceptually, the efficiency of this type of solution depends directly on an adequate dataset for training the intelligent models.
 Therefore, assuming that every dataset comes from a database is coherent.
 To be considered efficient, the database in question needs to have a good amount of records and a well-balanced heterogeneity.

 However, many phishing repositories end up providing data info very unbalanced, inconsistent, or with a series of limitations.
-In addition, because phishing is very volatile, there is considerable effort in storing the source code (body's content).
+In addition, because phishing is very volatile, there is considerable effort in storing the content-page (body's content).

 ## Entries content details